SukkaW/OpenCore-Document-zh_Hans/source/7-kernel.md

 This is normally used in conjunction with `Emulate` section on Haswell-E, Broadwell-E, Skylake-X, and similar CPUs.
 More details on the XCPM patches are outlined in [acidanthera/bugtracker#365](https://github.com/acidanthera/bugtracker/issues/365).

-*Note*: Additional not provided patches will be required for Ivy Bridge or Pentium CPUs.
+*注*：Additional not provided patches will be required for Ivy Bridge or Pentium CPUs.
 It is recommended to use `AppleIntelCpuPowerManagement.kext` for the former.

 ### `AppleXcpmForceBoost`